State and Local Climate and Energy Program

 Project Timeline: February 2010 – June 2014

 James City County has completed a total of 33 energy efficiency retrofits of residential buildings.
 Of the 33 retrofits, seven are EarthCraft retrofit projects and 26 are owner-occupied homes.
 Additional energy audits are still being scheduled, and 31 have been completed to date.
-James City County is using meetings and workshops to reach out to residents about the home energy audits available through the program.
+James City County has held meetings and workshops to reach out to residents about the home energy audits available through the program.
 The County has also conducted outreach through their updated website and county television channel programming.
 Upcoming activities include completing the remaining energy audits and retrofits and working with interns from the College of William and Mary and is expected to continue working with the interns to finalize a program evaluation.

 Revitalizing Communities by Promoting Energy Efficiency in Residential Households

 Like many communities across the country, James City County’s residential housing market is experiencing many foreclosures.
 To address this issue, the County is launching a program to link urban revitalization efforts with improvements in residential building energy performance.
 The goal of this program is to target older, low-to-moderate-income households in an area with one of the highest foreclosure rates in the county to achieve three goals:

 - Promote energy audits and retrofits in owner-occupied homes, and